bcowgill/mocha-dark/CONTRIBUTING.md

 ### Testing light/dark switch

-You can change the `mocha-test.html` to use light or dark scheme via two commands:
+You can change the `mocha-dark-test.html` to use light or dark scheme via two commands:

 ```sh
 npm run test:dark

 npm run test:light
 ```

+This will set the initial load scheme for the dark test page.
+Remember if you then view the page through a web server you can change and remember the scheme for next reload.
+Otherwise loading through `file://` will forget the changed setting on each refresh.

 ### Updating for a new Mocha release